rossrochford/make-it-so/README.md

 ```

 Here we have defined some additional fields: *self_link, self_id, network, zone, source_image, machine_type*.

-All of these are strings except for *network*.
-'Network' will be serialized as a string, an id of another ResourceModel, but it will be interpreted by the system as a **dependency**.
+The 'network' field will be serialized as a string, an id of another ResourceModel, it will be interpreted and tracked by the system as a **dependency**.
 An instance will not be scheduled for creation until its network is ready and healthy.

 ------------------------